Amazon's Big Summer Sale: Up to 75% Off Designer Handbags

 This Vera Bradley Signature Cotton Carson Mini Hobo Crossbody Purse is perfect for everyday use.
 The purse is quilted cotton and is lightweight and comes in a multitude of Vera Bradley's signature colorful patterns.

-This Frye Melissa Leather Hobo is an astronomical $233 or 60% off the retail price.
+This Frye Melissa Leather Hobo is 37% off the retail price.
 This handbag is also available in eight different colors to suit anyone's personal style.

 The Rebecca Minkoff Micro Moto Satchel Cross-Body is the perfect smaller bag for when you are on the go.

-This Frye and Co Evie Tote is $109 off the retail price, while supplies last.
+This Frye Evie Tote comes in three colors: bone, daffodil and cognac.
+This Frey purse is $123 off the retail price, while supplies last.

 This Frye and Co.
 Esme Straw Canteen Crossbody Bag is a whopping $113 off retail price!
 Get this bag now (while supplies last).